Patryk27/ostfs/README.md

-This is what makes (almost) zero-cost snapshots (almost) zero-cost - because we don't modify objects in-place, we can reuse this fact to time-travel back to the past, if only we can get our hands on the past object ids (and we don't remove those past objects, of course).
+This is what makes (almost) zero-cost snapshots (almost) zero-cost - because we don't modify objects in-place, we can reuse this fact to time-travel back to the past, if only we can get our hands on the past object ids (and if we don't remove those past objects, of course).

 What's more, this also allows for perfectly safe **atomic updates**! -- remember the header object?